xtuml/xtuml.github.io/xtuml-class/sumo_project/index.md

 ## 4. Milestones

+There are ten (10) milestones in this section:  4.1 - 4.10.
+The milestones
+are ordered from simple to complex.
+It is the goal of the project to complete each milestone in sequence and ultimately having knowlege to make a superior sumo robot application that wins!

 ### 4.1 Change the name of the sumo

 * Navigate to and open "Library > sumo > IO > platform > init"